The 28th Forum on specification and Design Languages (FDL) is an international

 - \IEEEspecialpapernotice{PHD FORUM SUBMISSION}

-Please submit your paper via EasyChair using the following link:
+Please submit your paper via EasyChair using the following link: TBA.

 Camera Ready for IEEE Xplore Proceedings